Nicorette: Yacht race sponsorship

-Nicorette has been sponsoring yacht racing since 1993 when it partnered with Ludde Ingvall, a Finnish-born Swede who started a non-smoking team in 1991.
+Nicorette has been sponsoring yacht racing since 1993 when it partnered with Ludde Ingvall, a Finnish-Australian sailor who started a non-smoking team in 1991.

 In 1995, the Nicorette team was banned from the Cape to Rio Race, sponsored by the tobacco company Rothmans.
 The captain of "Nicorette" protested against the decision, saying that "Rothmans is scared of the boat and the healthy lifestyle it seeks to promote".
 A spokesperson for the organizing committee of the race later admitted that the yacht was barred because they considered the product to be in competition with the sponsor's product.
 In the same year the yacht won the Fastnet Race.

 In 1997, the yacht broke the Transatlantic mono-hull record, covering the route from New York City to Lizard Point (Great Britain) in 11 days 13:22.58.
 Second and third generations of the yacht won the Sydney to Hobart Yacht Race in 2000 and 2004.